MolCellBiol-tsukuba/DeMemSeg/README.md

 4.  **Locate and Inspect Results**:
     * Segmented images, instance masks, and associated information (e.g., JSON files with coordinates/scores) will be saved to the output directory specified in the notebook.
 An example output structure might be within `/workspace/output/` or a similar directory relative to the repository root (e.g., `/workspace/output/Project_Name/Experiment_Name/segmented_images/`). *Please provide a clear example or default output path structure.*
     * *(Optional, if included)* Analysis results, such as CSV files or figures, will be saved in the `figure/` or `data/output/` directory as configured in the notebook/scripts.

+## DeMemSeg Input Format
+The DeMemSeg workflow begins with CellPose using 8-bit depth, RGB color images with a resolution of 2048x2048 pixels.
+While your microscopy specifications may differ, you can adapt the pipeline by training your own custom CellPose model.
+Once trained, provide the file path to your model, and the remaining DeMemSeg workflow can be executed as `main_DeMemSeg.ipynb`.
+**Note**: The required input format for the MMdetection-based segmentation model is 200x200 pixel images.

+## Running SAM 2
+If you are interested in running SAM 2, please refer to the SAM 2 GitHub repository: https://github.com/facebookresearch/sam2 Our script and prompt for SAM2 are in `notebook/SAM2_PSM.ipynb`.

 ## Microscopy Image Specifications (Recommended for Optimal Performance)
 DeMemSeg was trained and validated on images with the following characteristics: